Leaderboard

 4 points

-It's a normal maneuver called 'crabbing' to keep the nose aligned with the centerline of the runway, then using rudder when flaring to put the plane on the ground in the proper landing position to continue straight down the runway.
+13. It's a normal maneuver called 'crabbing' to keep the nose aligned with the centerline of the runway, then using rudder when flaring to put the plane on the ground in the proper landing position to continue straight down the runway.
 Used to do it myself, a hell of a lot, when flying smaller aircraft such as Cessna 172's and Piper Warriors in Fort Worth Texas.
 It's just the same principle in bigger planes.
-Slipping a small plane to the runway was far more interesting, although maybe quite scary to the passenger.4 points
+Slipping a small plane to the runway was far more interesting, although maybe quite scary to the passenger.

 4 points

-Bang Saray Sea of Love this evening,some absolutely stunning expensive looking eye candy there....
-VIDEO-2024-03-10-18-10-22.mp44 points
+15. Bang Saray Sea of Love this evening,some absolutely stunning expensive looking eye candy there....
+VIDEO-2024-03-10-18-10-22.mp4

-Who can blame them really with what has happened in the last week - Arrogant Swiss kicking woman in the back yelling "f**k Off"............filming it and putting it on social media. - Another Swiss punching shit out of an old lady that was using a zimmer frame to shop in Big C. - A Brit chucking a glass at a woman feeding soi dogs.
-They really are fucking it up for the rest of us !!4 points
+16. Who can blame them really with what has happened in the last week - Arrogant Swiss kicking woman in the back yelling "f**k Off"............filming it and putting it on social media. - Another Swiss punching shit out of an old lady that was using a zimmer frame to shop in Big C. - A Brit chucking a glass at a woman feeding soi dogs.
+They really are fucking it up for the rest of us !!

 3 points